maplibre/maplibre-react-native/packages/react-native-app/README.md

 This is an app to demonstrate the possibilities of `@maplibre/maplibre-react-native` within React Native.

-> [!NOTE]
+> [!IMPORTANT]
 > This app is configured through a monorepo for easy native development of the library.
-Follow the [Getting Started](/docs/GettingStarted.md) guide for regular installation steps.
+Follow the [Getting Started](/docs/guides/setup/GettingStarted.md) guide for regular installation steps.

 ## Development Setup